 Networks can’t afford lockdowns: Identifying cyber-threats before they become endemic

-Stephan Klokow portrait
+By Stephan Klokow

-published on: 11.01.2021
+Published on: 11.01.2021

 Almost three months ago, a massive Ryuk attack was carried out on over 250 US health care centers and hospitals1, preventing access to electronic health records, critical technologies and patient transfers.
 Ryuk is a human-operated strain of ransomware that encrypts a device’s data and disables Windows Defender, Microsoft Windows System Restore and network backup services so that without an external backup, device owners have to pay a ransom to hackers to decrypt and restore their files and applications.
 While Universal Health Services (UHS) reported that systems had been restored by the next day, they did not disclose if any ransom was paid to the attackers and many hospitals had, by then, resorted to using paper records and had to transfer critical patients to other nearby hospitals.